codegenome/cg-prologue/README.md

 ### What you get

+Prologue provides a set of templates to generate Rails 3 applications.
+Everything is configured and ready to rock your next Rails 3 project.
+We hope it saves you a mess of time!

-Prologue provides a base Rails 3 application with Devise and Cancan for authentication and authorization.
+* Default: A base Rails 3 application with Devise and Cancan for authentication and authorization.
 Roles are stored in the database with a HABTM relationship between the role and user models.
 You also get a basic admin to manage users.
-Prologue also rolls in all of the things we like to have setup in our apps like... haml, sass, jquery, cucumber, capybara, mocha, factory_girl, rspec, timecop, autotest, evergreen, jasmine, will_paginate, friendly_id, and hoptoad_notifier
+Prologue also rolls in all of the things we like to have setup in our apps like: haml, sass, jquery, cucumber, capybara, mocha, factory_girl, rspec, timecop, autotest, evergreen, jasmine, will_paginate, friendly_id and hoptoad_notifier.

-Everything is configured and ready to rock your next Rails 3 project.
-We hope it saves you a mess of time!
+      prologue new my_app
+      prologue new my_app default

+* Async: A Rails 3 application with the basic setup complete for running fully async on the Thin web server.
+Included gems are thin, rack-fiber_pool, mysql2, and rspec.

+      prologue new my_app async

 ### Quick Start